 Disclosure: This Sponsored post about vehicle purchases is done in partnership with Cars.com

 The truth is that a simple look at the cars.com website and some of their various vehicle reviews would have made it quite clear what the situation would be.
-Looking through the site today and I realized that there was a lot of things I had not really put a lot of thought into as far as thinking ahead.
-In fact our present method of searching for vehicles is to identify the ones we think are cool and then cross our fingers that they meet the criteria we want.
+Looking through the site today and I realized that there were a lot of things I had not really put a lot of thought into as far as thinking ahead.
+In fact, our present method of searching for vehicles is to identify the ones we think are cool and then cross our fingers that they meet the criteria we want.
+If you want to get rid of an old junker before you start looking for a new car, you can always check out Junk Car Masters for some good options.

 Here Are Some Great Questions To Ask About Your New Vehicle